Eadgyth/Programming-Editor/README.md

 categories are Java (so far worked out most), Perl, R and HTML in the present version.
 A project without a specific category (generic) may be as well defined to run self-chosen system commands in a semi-interactive console.
-The code of this program is made such that it is possible to implement other project categories.
+The code of this program is made such that it is possible to implement other project categories (a basic support for Python is slowly under work).
 The program also provides a basic file explorer.
 <p>
 DOCUMENTATION<br>
 A list of the features, screenshots, a help site and code documentation can be found under